JulianSchubel/rustle/README.md

 ```

 The binary executable `rustle` will then be located in the `/target/release`
 directory under the project root.
-Copy the executable into the current working directory or navigate into the `/target/directory` directory.

 Rustle provides database bootstrapping for SQLite via the `rustle boostrap`
 command.
 To bootstrap the database run